-ABERDEEN PROVING GROUND, Md.-U.S. Army researchers are reaching out to industry for fresh ideas on tropospheric scatter (troposcatter) technologies for fixed-site and on-the-move, long-range military communications as an alternative to satellite communications (SATCOM).
+ABERDEEN PROVING GROUND, Md., 26 July 2013.
+U.S. Army researchers are reaching out to industry for fresh ideas on tropospheric scatter (troposcatter) technologies for fixed-site and on-the-move long-range military communications as an alternative to satellite communications (SATCOM).

 Troposcatter communications transmits and receives microwave signals at beyond-line-of-sight distances as far as 200 miles without SATCOM by bouncing radio signals off layers of the Earth's atmosphere.

-Officials of the Army Contracting Command at Aberdeen Proving Ground, Md., has approached industry for ideas about RF and microwave troposcatter technologies for beyond light-of-sight telecommunications, and may use new information they learn for a future formal solicitation.
+The Army Contracting Command at Aberdeen Proving Ground, Md., issued a request for information (W15P7T-13-R-A430) this week about RF and microwave troposcatter technologies for beyond light-of-sight telecommunications.

 Troposcatter communications mode scatters radio waves as they pass through upper layers of Earth's lowest layer of atmosphere, called the troposphere, where most of the planet's water vapor resides.
 Army officials issued the RFI on behalf of the Army Communications Electronics Research & Development Engineering Center (CERDEC), Space & Terrestrial Communications Directorate (S&TCD) at Aberdeen Proving Ground.